noboss93/scientifica/README.md

 # Scientifica Shiny App
 A Shiny app for the Scientifica fair at UZH / ETH

-The main goal of this application is to show visitors the impact of optional stopping in science.
+The main goal of this application is to show visitors the impact of optional stopping in research.
+Optional stopping is a procedure where researchers stop their research, after analysing an incomplete sample and getting a significant result.
+This procedure often leads to higher type 1 errors and therefore wrong desicions.

 ## Versions
 There are four versions of this app: